nemathahmed/ee-web/README.md

-# Department of Electrical Engineering | IITI
+# Department of Electrical Engineering
+## Indian Institute of Technology Indore